Find Grad Schools

 • Maintain judges’ law libraries by assembling or updating appropriate documents.

-Below is a list of the skills most Judicial Law Clerks say are important on the job.
+These are the skills Judicial Law Clerks say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.